okeeffed/cheat-sheets/Drupal/Drupal-8-Theming.md

 templates/.html.twig files

 Twig template files provide HTML markup and very basic presentation logic.
 Template files in a theme generally follow a specific naming convention and are used to override the default markup output by Drupal.
 Twig template files are required to be placed within the templates/ sub-directory and may be organized into any number of sub-folders from there.

+## THEMENAME.libraries.yml file

+Define CSS and JavaScript libraries that can be loaded by your theme.
+All CSS and JavaScript should be added to the page via an asset library.